underlines/awesome-ml/llm-tools.md

 - [Composio](https://github.com/ComposioHQ/composio) provides AI agents with a library of over 100 function calling tools, enabling seamless interaction across multiple platforms and tools to enhance AI agent functionality, tool calling capability and automation
 - [Agent-Zero](https://github.com/frdel/agent-zero) is an open ended agent framework without predefined tasks for open ended usage that dynamically grows from usage, with multi-agent cooperation, operating system and coding capabilities, with added features for real-time intervention and logging of activities
 - [screenpipe](https://github.com/mediar-ai/screenpipe) open source Microsoft Recall and rewind.ai and second brain alternative with continuous screen and audio recording on your device to do RAG and question answering on everythin you do digitally
+- [Swarm](https://github.com/openai/swarm) is a framework by OpenAI to orchestrate multi-agent systems using Agents and Handoffs, for managing multiple independent tasks and instructions
+- [Agents](https://github.com/livekit/agents) is a framework for building real-time multimodal AI applications, supporting OpenAI's MultimodalAgent / Realtime API, for low latency WebRTC transport, and offering plugins for various services, high-level abstractions for voice agents, compatibility with LiveKit's telephony stack, and an integrated load balancing system

 ## Multi Modal